-Altogether, birdstrikes involving geese had occurred at seven airports: These were Tromsø, Bergen, Svalbard, Helsinki, Copenhagen, Bremen and Zürich Airports.
+Altogether, birdstrikes involving geese had occurred at at least nineairports: These were Tromsø, Bergen, Svalbard, Helsinki, Copenhagen, Bremen, Amsterdam, Rotterdam and Zürich airports.
 Although in many cases, the goose species involved in a birdstrike remain unidentified, it is clear that most goose species have been involved in birdstrikes in recent years.
 It seems that Barnacle and Greylag Geese are among the species most frequently involved.
 This corresponds well with the fact that these populations are amongst the most numerous in NW Europe.

-Helsinki, Hamburg, Karlsruhe/Baden-Baden Airport, Stuttgart and Frankfurt all reported that the presence of geese affect air traffic causing delayed or aborted take-off, go-arounds and a need to close or change runways.
+Helsinki, Amsterdam, Rotterdam, Hamburg, Karlsruhe/Baden-Baden Airport, Stuttgart and Frankfurt all reported that the presence of geese affect air traffic causing delayed or aborted take-off, go-arounds and a need to close or change runways.

 In Norway, there was a close relationship between the increased presence of geese at the airports and the number of management actions taken to scare off geese.
-A similar pattern was reported from Eindhoven Airport, where actions against geese has become more regular in recent years.
-However, despite the overall growth in populations of Barnacle, Pink-footed and Greylag Goose wintering in NW-Europe, the resources allocated to the management and control of geese have remained stable at most airports, expect at Helsinki Airport, where growing populations of migrating geese has caused an increase in the associated costs.
+A similar pattern was reported from the airports in the Netherlands, where actions against geese has become more regular in recent years.
+However, despite the overall growth in goose numbers wintering in NW-Europe, the resources allocated to the management and control of geese have remained stable at most airports, except at Amsterdam and Helsinki airports, where growing populations of summering and migrating geese have caused an increase in the associated costs.
 Part of these costs goes to the monitoring of geese, which in most cases follows the ICAO/EASA standards, whereas radar is used to a lesser extent.

-At Helsinki and Copenhagen Airports it seems that birdstrikes are more likely to occur during periods of peak migration (Bradbeer et al. 2017), which is supported by the fact that both airports are situated on an important migration route of Greylag and Barnacle Geese.
+At Helsinki and Copenhagen Airports it seems that birdstrikes are more likely to occur during periods of peak migration (Bradbeer et al. 2017), which is supported by the fact that both airports are situated on an important migration route of Greylag (only Copenhagen) and Barnacle Geese (both airports).

-It is evident that in many airports goose populations pose a hazard to flight safety.
+It is evident that in many airports geesepose a hazard to flight safety.
 Besides the threat to human life and direct costs of damaging birdstrikes, precautionary measures, i.e. mitigation, management, changes in air operations, bird control, etc., pose a financial cost to airports, airlines and authorities responsible for flight safety.
 Considering the continued growth in several goose populations, these costs are likely to increase in the future.